SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 agents and a dedicated UI, developers can improve their coding efficiency and quality directly within their preferred development environment.

-# generic\AppendAction.kt
+# generic\AppendTextWithChatAction.kt

-## AppendAction Documentation
+## AppendTextWithChatAction Documentation

 ### Overview

-The `AppendAction` class is a specialized action designed to append text to the end of a user's selected text within an IDE environment.
+The `AppendTextWithChatAction` class is a specialized action designed to append text to the end of a user's selected text within an
+IDE environment.
 It leverages OpenAI's language model to generate contextually relevant text based on the user's selection.